FOSTER CARE ABUSE AND NEGLIGENCE CAN HURT FAMILIES

 OUR DEDICATED ATTORNEYS PROTECT THEIR RIGHTS

 Abuse and neglect can hurt children in the short term.
 But there are long-term consequences as well.
 Children who were abused or neglected can suffer developmental delays and other difficulties.
 Those problems can also affect foster care families that don’t know the children’s history.
-The foster care abuse and negligence attorneys at The Deratany Firm know how these families can be hurt and fight to protect their rights.
+The foster care abuse and negligence attorneys at Deratany & Kosner know how these families can be hurt and fight to protect their rights.

 Children who were abused and neglected lived in fear of mistreatment and never learned appropriate ways to act in a well-adjusted home or at school.
 They share some common traits: